LiorZ/hdac8_thesis/thesis.rst

 Constraints
 ............

-	We tested different types of constraints as well as some few different values for the standard deviations of the constraints. (see figure `keyint`) We note that a simulation with no constraints at all generated model structures in which the peptide didn't bind the active site at all and thus, weren't relevant for comparison.
+	Simulations with no constraints at all generated model structures in which the peptide didn't bind the active site at all (results not shown).
+We therefore tested different types of constraints, and different values for the standard deviations of the constraints. (see figure `keyint`)

 	+------------------------------------------------+----------------------------------------------------+
 	|		                		 |       **Scoring scheme** (correlation coefficient) |
 	+---------------+--------------------------------+---------------+-----------------+------------------+